leon9078/Z87X-OC_Catalina/README.md

 >This avoids a lot of issues like USB2 port routing (Method XSEL,ESEL,XWAK), USB devices not working after wake from sleep, iPad charge/discharge through USB2 ports, renaming EHC1/2 to EH01/2

+- Intel Processor Graphics: Disabled

+>This avoid issues with graphic drivers in Linux, and it's useful to disable also in macOS

 - Legacy USB Support: Disabled
 - Super IO Configuration > Serial Port A: Disabled
 - Intel(R) Ethernet Network Connection i217-V > NIC Configuration > Wake on LAN: Disabled